-On October 1, 2016, Aurora High Point at DIA Metropolitan District (AHP) and All Phase Landscape Construction, Inc. (All Phase) entered into an Independent Contractor Agreement (the Agreement) for landscape maintenance and snow removal services.
-The annual payment for landscape services is \$47,282, to be paid on a monthly basis at a pre-determined monthly rate.
+On October 1, 2016, Aurora High Point at DIA Metropolitan District (AHP) and AII Phase Landscape Construction, Inc. (All Phase) entered into an Independent Contractor Agreement (the Agreement) for landscape maintenance and snow removal services.
+The annual payment for landscape services from October 1, 2017 through September 30, 2018 is \$48,565, to be paid on a monthly basis at a pre-determined monthly rate.
 Snow removal and other repairs and maintenance outside the scope of the Agreement will be billed on a time and materials basis.
-The Agreement terminates on September 15, 2017, or sooner upon 30 days prior written notice by either AHP or All Phase.
-The Agreement may be renewed for an additional one year term upon separate written agreement between AHP and All Phase at time of renewal.
-The agreement was renewed for one year from October 1, 2017, through September 30, 2018, for an annual fee of \$48,565.
+The Agreement terminated on September 30, 2018, and the District entered into a separate agreement with AII Phase, for one year from October 1, 2018, through September 30, 2019, for an annual fee of \$21,657.

-The area covered by the Agreement encompasses parks and open space land within the District, CIC 13, and CIC 14 as well as property within the AHP development.
+Prior to October 1, 2018, the area covered by the Agreement encompasses parks and open space land within the District, CIC 13, and CIC 14 as well as property within the AHP development.
 The monthly charge on the Agreement is split approximately 70% to the AHP and 30% to the District.
 Snow removal and other repairs and maintenance are split based upon where the work was performed, as determined by the District's construction manager - Silverbluff.
-The District and AHP are each responsible for the direct payment of its own share of costs.
+Effective October 1, 2018, no AHP maintenance will be included in the agreement with the District.

-During 2017, \$14,180 was paid to All Phase for costs incurred by the District under the Agreement and \$16,462 was paid outside the scope of the Agreement.
+During 2018, \$15,110 was paid to All Phase for costs incurred by the District under the Agreement and \$23,787 was paid outside the scope of the Agreement.